Section Image

 Taking major roads to nearby towns and hospitals

 U.S. Route 4, state Route 125 and state Route 155 crisscross through Lee, making it easy to travel in nearly any direction.
 Parks says it’s an easy 40-minute drive to beaches like Wallis Sands Beach, and the mountains are about 45 minutes away.
 Wentworth-Douglass Express Care, an urgent care center, is right in Lee.
-Wentworth-Douglass Hospital itself is about 12 miles away in Dover.
+Wentworth-Douglass Hospital is about 12 miles away in Dover.

 A mix of chain and local restaurants, farms with fresh produce

-Lee has a collection of shops, a gym and fast-food chains like McDonalds and Dunkin’ where Route 4 and Route 125 meet.
+Lee has a collection of shops, a gym and fast-food chains like McDonald's and Dunkin’ where Route 4 and Route 125 meet.
 It also has a small collection of local spots, including Sunny’s Restaurant, a local diner known for its breakfast menu, and Coffee Craving, a local food truck that sells coffee and fresh donuts.
 Flag Hill Distillery & Winery is a popular spot for tastings and weddings.
 Market Basket has groceries right in town, but many people choose to get fresh produce and eggs from local farms and farm stands.
 “That’s another great benefit, is having access to all that fresh food from the farmers, and there’s a lot of apple orchards as well,” Parks says.
 For more shopping and dining, residents drive a few miles away to Durham, Dover or Portsmouth.

 Protected nature for hiking and kayaking, public parks and gardens

-Lee Town Forest is just one of the protected areas full of hiking trails, and there are multiple campgrounds scattered through the town.
+Lee Town Forest is just one of the protected areas full of hiking trails, and there are multiple campgrounds scattered throughout the town.
 The Lamprey River and Wheelwright Pond provide ample places to kayak, canoe or fish, and Parks says that people even head out for ice fishing during the winter.
 Little River Park has athletic fields and courts for local teams.
 Bedrock Gardens is a 30-acre public garden full of plants and sculptures, making it a popular spot to walk around and explore.
 Lee residents also have access to some of the University of New Hampshire’s amenities, including the library and outdoor pool.

 Haunted Halloween trails, Sunflower Festival and car races

 It may be surprising to some, but Lee’s farms are the center of activity for the town, hosting frequent events.
 DeMeritt Hill Farm is best known for hosting Haunted Overload during Halloween, which is a wooded trail where actors in full costume and makeup do their best to scare visitors.
-Parks says that in past years, the farm has donated a portion of proceeds to a local Humane Society.
+Parks says that in past years, the farm has donated a portion of proceeds to a local numane society.
 Coppal House Farm is also known for its events and attractions, including its Sunflower Festival.
-They have different vendors there selling crafts and maple ice cream, things like that,” Parks says, adding that there’s also a corn maze and horse-drawn wagon rides.
+"They have different vendors there selling crafts and maple ice cream, things like that,” Parks says, adding that there’s also a corn maze and horse-drawn wagon rides.
 “You can go and walk through the sunflowers and they have photo ops.
 It’s a lot of fun, I’ve gone a couple of times with my friends.”
 Lee USA Speedway is also located in town, hosting car races and monster truck events.

 Potential flooding along Lee’s river and brooks

 The Lamprey River, the brooks branching off of it and Lee’s ponds all have a chance of flooding.
-Usually, these floods don’t go too far beyond their original boundaries, and but homes along them can be impacted.
+Usually, these floods don’t go too far beyond their original boundaries, but homes along them can be impacted.
 Occasional hurricanes or tropical storms pass over this part of New Hampshire, bringing a risk of high winds as well as potential flooding.

 Christina Norwood